daniel-wai/CoffeeBrewHelperWeb/README.md

 1. Use the **Equipment** list to gather all required tools before you begin.
 1. You are ready to begin **Preparation** and **Brew** steps.
 	> Note:
-	> - check the **Enable Read Step Outloud** checkbox to hear the step description read outloud
+	> - check the **Enable Read Step Aloud** checkbox to hear the step description read aloud
 	> - check the **Enable Voice Command** checkbox to use the application by saying the command
 1. Use the **Preparation** steps to ensure the water, ground coffee beans and equipment are ready before beginning the timed brewing process.
 	- To highlight the first step, press the **Prepare** button, press the shift key or say "prepare".
 	- The current step will be highlighted in yellow and have a bolded outline.
-It will be read outloud if the **Enable Read Step Outloud** checkbox is checked.
+It will be read aloud if the **Enable Read Step Aloud** checkbox is checked.
 	- To highlight the next step, press the **Next** button, press the spacebar or say "next".
 1. Use the **Brew** steps to guide you through the timed brewing process where the coffee extraction takes place:
 	- Start the timer to begin brewing: press the **Start** button, press the shift key or say "start".
 The first brew step is highlighted with a bolded outline.
 You should hear an audible beep signifying the start of the brewing process.
 For all other brew steps, audible beeps start 3 seconds before the start of the step.